JuiceW4H/SAA/Hybrid Environments and Migration.md

 ![Hybrid Environments and Migration-08-04-2024-14](images/Hybrid%20Environments%20and%20Migration-08-04-2024-14.png)

 **With TGW Architecture**
-**
-**

 * TGW acts as a HA inter VPC router.
 * A Transitive Routing capable device.
 * You can also Peer TGWs with other TGWs in other AWS Accounts or other AWS Regions (Cross-Region in Same/Cross-Account).
 * TGW can integrate with Direct Connect Gateways using Transit VIF.
-* TGW supports Multiple RTs allowing complex routing architectures.**
+* TGW supports Multiple RTs allowing complex routing architectures.
-**

-**
-**
 VPC Attachments
-- are used to attach a VPCs to a TGW.
+	\- are used to attach a VPCs to a TGW.
-- configured with a subnet in each AZ inside the VPCs that you want to use the TGW with.
+	\- configured with a subnet in each AZ inside the VPCs that you want to use the TGW with.

 **TGW Consideration**
-**
-**

 * Supports Transitive Routing.
 * Can be used to create Global Networks.
 * Can share TGWs between AWS accounts using Resource Access Manager.
 * Can peer TGWs with Different Regions in the Same or Cross-Account.

 AWS Resource Access Manager (RAM)
-- allows you to share products and services or components of products and services between AWS accounts.
+	\- allows you to share products and services or components of products and services between AWS accounts.

 ## Storage Gateway - Volume